-ARTICLE 12 CONTRACTING AND SUBCONTRACTING AND PRESERVATION OF WORK
+CONTRACTING AND SUBCONTRACTING AND PRESERVATION OF WORK

 - 12.1 Time and Cost Considerations.
 If work currently being done by bargaining unit employees can be performed within the required time limits and at a cost equal to or less than the cost of subcontracting the work and at a standard comparable to the subcontracting work, then such work shall not be subcontracted. - 12.2 Subcontracting Notice.
-If the Employer wishes to subcontract work presently performed by bargaining unit employees, the Director of Human Resources, or the Director's designee, shall notify the Union in writing prior to the subcontractor commencing in such work. - 12.3 Union Notification.
-In the event the Employer creates a classification outside the bargaining unit which includes work performed by bargaining unit employees, the Director of Human Resources, or the Director's designee, shall notify the Union in writing. - 12.4 Department Notification.
-The Director of Human Resources, or the Director's designee, will take appropriate steps to notify all department heads of the requirements of this Article.
+If the Employer wishes to subcontract work presently performed by bargaining unit employees, the Head of Human Resources, or Human Resources' designee, shall notify the Union in writing prior to the subcontractor commencing in such work. - 12.3 Union Notification.
+In the event the Employer creates a classification outside the bargaining unit which includes work performed by bargaining unit employees, the Head of Human Resources, or Human Resources' designee, shall notify the Union in writing. - 12.4 Department Notification.
+The Head of Human Resources, or Human Resources' designee, will take appropriate steps to notify all department heads of the requirements of this Article.

-ARTICLE 13 WORKDAY AND WORKWEEK/OVERTIME PAY
+WORKDAY AND WORKWEEK/OVERTIME PAY

 - 13.1 Work Schedules.
 The normal workday shall consist of eight (8) hours, exclusive of a lunch period without pay; provided, however, that this shall not constitute any guarantee of eight (8) hours per day nor does it affect the requirement that an administrative employee is responsible for performing the full range of the employee's duties and responsibilities without regard to any fixed number of hours in any given workday. - 13.1.1 Workweek.
 The normal workweek shall consist of five (5) days of forty (40) hours per week; provided, however, that this shall not constitute any guarantee of five (5) days or forty (40) hours per week nor does it affect the requirement that an administrative employee is responsible for the full range of the employee's duties and responsibilities without regard to any fixed number of hours in any given workweek. - 13.1.2 Flexible Schedules.
 By mutual agreement between the employee and their supervisor, and upon approval of the appropriate Executive or Senior Management member, "flex-time" (i.e., a schedule of hours different from the regular workday) may be maintained in a department. - 13.2 Wellness Breaks.
 Wellness breaks shall be taken in a manner that does not interfere with the efficiency of the work unit.
 Employees may take a paid wellness break of not more than fifteen (15) minutes up to twice a day.
 Wellness breaks are not to be used to cover an employee's late arrival to work, early departure, or to extend an unpaid lunch break.
 However, special considerations may be given by the supervisor to accommodate the late arrival or an extended lunch due to attending a fitness class/session. - 13.3 Exemption Status and Overtime.
-For the purpose of determining compensation for time worked beyond the normal workweek, employees will reside in one (1) of three (3) groupings: (See Appendix A) - (a) Nonexempt employees as defined by state or federal law. - (b) Exempt employees, except employees working in live-in positions. - (c) Employees working in live-in positions. - 13.3.1 Overtime shall be assigned at the discretion of the Employer.
-Where it is practical to do so, the University agrees to give employees forty-eight (48) hours advance notice of required and scheduled overtime. - 13.3.2 All overtime work, except that done in emergency situations, must be approved in advance and must be worked as directed by each employee's supervisor.
-Overtime pay or compensatory time off shall not be awarded for overtime work not approved in advance by the supervisor.
-If an employee performs work in an emergency situation, the employee may apply for overtime or compensatory time approval after the work is performed.
+For the purpose of determining compensation for time worked beyond the normal workweek, employees will reside in one (1) of three (3) groupings: - (a) Nonexempt employees as defined by state or federal law. - (b) Exempt employees, except employees working in live-in positions. - (c) Employees working in live-in positions.